m9p909/musical-octo-palm-tree/README.md

 ## Deployed to heroku for testing:

 https://testing-master-rniwacdb20jbhl2.herokuapp.com/
-note: it will take a second to load since it's not a proudction server
+note: it will take a second to load since it's not a prouduction server